rudyvdbrink/Temporal_expectation_CPP/task/README.md

 - screen width (in cm)
 - and viewing distance (in cm).

-Behavioral data are saved per individual block as a tab separated text file, and with all blocks concatinated as a matlab .mat file.
+Behavioral data are saved per individual block as a tab separated text file, and with all blocks concatenated as a matlab .mat file.

 Output matrix 'data' has 10 columns, with the following variables:
 - (1)  trial number within block